Evernight19/CaseStudy1/README.md

 <br>
 <br>
 <br>
 From the mid-2000's on, the Internet would evolve into the "Semantic Web", a vision for the Internets future in which information on the web is more connected, intelligent and easy to understand by machines, such as AI.
-The increase in mobile devices and wireless Internet access has made it possible to access the Internet anytime, anyplace and by anyone, atleast anyone with a capable device.
+The increase in mobile devices and wireless Internet access has made it possible to access the Internet anytime, anyplace and by anyone, at least anyone with a capable device.
 This evolution is reffered to as "Web 3.0".

 <br>